hugoheziyang/CS433_project_1/README.md

 ---

 ## Files description
 The objectives of the assignment is described in `project1_description.pdf`.
-We describe the files used in the execution of `run.py` below:
+We describe the files used in the execution of `run.py` and/or the written report below:
 - `helpers.py` contains functions which load `x_train.csv`, `y_train.csv`, `x_test.csv` data into numpy arrays as well as create `.csv` submission file.
 - `implementations.py` contains functions required in **Step 2 - Implement ML Methods** of `project1_description.pdf` assignment as well as auxiliary functions needed.
 - `preprocessing_subroutine.py` contains the data preprocessing subroutine.